lucperkins/purpledb.io/content/docs/_index.md

 {{< figure src="/img/purpledb-diagram.png" width="80%" >}}

 Here you see two services and three serverless/FaaS functions connecting to a Purple backend.
-All of these processes can utilizing Purple as a single, centralized state storage system.
+All of these processes can utilize Purple as a single, centralized state storage system.

 ## Installation